zaoyang/30-days-of-vue/day-25/day-25.md

 # Introduction to Testing

-Test suites are an upfront investment that pay dividends over the lifetime of a system.
-Today we'll introduce the topic of testing and discuss the different types of tests we can write.
+> Test suites are an upfront investment that pay dividends over the lifetime of a system.
+Today, we'll introduce the topic of testing and discuss the different types of tests we can write.

 Okay, close your eyes for a second... wait, don't... it's hard to read with your eyes closed, but imagine for a moment your application is getting close to your first deployment.